leftlogic/ffconf/src/details/speaking.md

 The private venue we've hired for our social serves food until 9pm.
 All food and drink, of course, will be on us.

 Some of us will head back to the hotel to drop stuff off, others will go directly to the after party.
-It'll end around midnight (or earlier depending on demand … or [evacuations](https://mobile.twitter.com/rem/status/1189506219368685569) as we did in 2018!).
+It'll end around midnight (or earlier depending on demand … or [evacuations](https://tweets.remysharp.com/1189506219368685569/) as we did in 2018!).

 ## Accessibility and COVID

-Live Captioning will be provided by White Coat Captioning.
-The screen will be located on the stage on the left hand side (facing the stage).
+Live Captioning will be provided remotely by White Coat Captioning.
+We're working on providing captions directly on the cinema screen in a margin below your slides.
+Failing that a screen will be located on the stage on the left hand side (facing the stage).

 The ground floor is accessible to customers with limited mobility including wheelchair users.